MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 To author or navigate in HoloLens 2, you need to know how to do these actions and gestures:

 - **Touch**.
-With HoloLens 2 and Dynamics 365 Guides, you can reach out and touch or grab holograms.
+With HoloLens 2 and [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you can reach out and touch or grab holograms.
 This is the easiest and most intuitive way to author your guides.

     ![Touch dwell animation](media/touch-dwell-animation.gif "Touch dwell animation")

     >[!IMPORTANT]
     >Use touch interaction to place parts in the world.
-In Dynamics 365 Guides, instruction cards (Step cards) are meant to be kept out of the way so they're out of reach for touch interaction.
+In [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], instruction cards (Step cards) are meant to be kept out of the way so they're out of reach for touch interaction.

 - **Hand ray**.
 To use a hand ray, hold your hand in front of you with your palm facing away.
 This causes a laser pointer (hand ray) to appear.
 After targeting an item with your hand ray, you can act on that target in different ways as described later in this topic.